-- will be referred to the University Secretary and Chief Compliance Officer whose decisions shall be final. - 12.
-Where proposed changes will have an impact on existing students, evidence of consultation with students should be attached to the documentation.
+- 12. Where proposed changes will have an impact on existing students, evidence of consultation with students should be attached to the documentation.
 The Quality Office will submit a confirmation statement with the proposals outlining that the scale and scope of the changes do not contravene the student contract or CMA guidance, or require implementation of the University's Student Protection Plan.
 Where such a confirmation cannot be given, the changes must be referred to the Academic Board.
 Students must be informed of changes by the course team. - 13.
 Once approved, the revised Definitive Course Documents must be submitted to the Quality Office within 5 working days and will be circulated to key stakeholders to inform the University's student record system which is essential for: timetabling and resource planning; assessment and results administration; and marketing and advertising the course.